 At the beginning of Search for My Tongue, the Gujarati sentences are translated quite literally into English.
 As the poem progresses the Gujarati lines remain flat, prosaic, and richer, spinning off associations and graphically building on them so they work quite independently of the Gujarati original.
 Yet Search for my Tongue is clumsy and contrived, it is her only poem that was published in a US diaspora anthology, Our Feet Walk the Sky (1993).

 The poet speaks about how she could not forget her origin.
-She tells how she got struck in between two cultures and how she could not survive without any one of them.
-Though she lives by the foreign tongue and culture and appears as though her mother tongue has perished, deep inside it is still present with all its essence and beauty.
+She tells how she got stuck between two cultures and how she could not survive without any one of them.
+Though she lives in a foreign tongue and culture and appears as though her mother tongue has perished, deep inside it is still present with all its essence and beauty.

 click the file to download the PDF

 POEM SUMMARY: Search for my Tongue poem Summary